Basic Folk Podcast Live!

 In addition to her radio work, Cindy has worked in playlist curating for restaurants and retail stores.
 She’s familiar with many different genres of music: folk, rock, world, hip-hop, blues and more.

-Ms. Ferrick has released 17 albums over the last 24 years.
-Signed to Atlantic Records in 1992 at the age of 21, after opening up for Morrissey in the US and UK, she released her debut and sophomore albums on Atlantic.
-Between 1996-1999 she released three albums via Independent label W.A.R.
-Records.
-Melissa launched the nationally distributed independent record label Right On Records in 2000.
-Her publishing catalog is represented worldwide by The Raleigh Music Group.
+Signed to Atlantic Records in 1992 at the age of 21, after opening up for Morrissey in the US and UK, she released her debut and sophomore albums on Atlantic before moving on to Independent label W.A.R.
+Records between 1996-1999.
+In 2000 Ms. Ferrick launched her nationally distributed independent record label Right On Records.
+She’s released seventeen albums and won numerous awards for songwriting, production, and performance.

 - Folk Rock